 Will my insurance cover the cost of gum contouring?

 As a cosmetic procedure, gum contouring costs are not typically covered by dental insurance plans, though in certain cases, a procedure to trim infected gum tissue due to complications from decay or periodontal disease may merit special consideration.
 Every case is different, so a gum contouring treatment’s cost will be based on your particular needs.
 As with all procedures, our team will work with you to maximize any benefits you are due, and several financing options are available.
 Talk to the Farless Dental business team for more details.

 What causes uneven gums in the first place?

 Certain health problems, genetics, or even prescription drugs can all contribute to the size and shape of your soft gum tissue.
 When this tissue covers a large part of your teeth, it can make the teeth appear small.
 Gums that recede due to decay or periodontal disease can have the opposite effect, leading to teeth that appear too long.
 No matter what you want to change about your smile, Farless Dental can offer treatment options so you can improve your look.

 What to Expect and Aftercare

-After your laser gum contouring surgery procedure from Dr. Farless, you’ll be back doing your normal activities the very same day, and you’ll instantly be able to see the results.
+After your laser gum contouring surgery procedure from Farless Dental, you’ll be back doing your normal activities the very same day, and you’ll instantly be able to see the results.